maxi1134/Home-Assistant-Config/documentation/automations_list_v2.md

 - [Back Door](/node-red/flows/Back%20door.json):
    - Automatically lock the door when it is closed
    - Announce if someone is using the door to enter or exit
+   - Turn back door lights on when someone is detected
 - [Front Door](/node-red/flows/Front%20Door.json):
   - Automatically turn the porch light on and off depending on the sun position
   - Brighten the porch light when someone is passing in front of the front door camera